 People, Pets & Parks

-The City of Prince George People Pets and Parks Program recognizes pets as legitimate park users and continues to develop strategies that accommodate the need off all park users while providing pets and their owners the chance to exercise and socialize in an outdoor environment.
-In order to meet the needs of all parks and open space users, pets are permitted under the following conditions:
+The City of Prince George People Pets and Parks Program recognizes pets as legitimate park users and is committed to working with all park users while providing pets and their owners the chance to exercise and socialize in an outdoor environment.

 Check out the full People, Pets and Parks brochure by clicking on the cover image below.